rachelrobbinsmayhill/regression-project/README.md

 - [x]  Create env file with log-in credentials
 - [x]  Store env file in .gitignore to ensure security of sensitive data
 - [x]  Create acquire.py module
-- [x]  Store functions needed to acquire the Telco dataset from mySQL
+- [x]  Store functions needed to acquire the Zillow dataset from mySQL
 - [x]  Ensure all imports needed to run the functions are inside the acquire.py document
 - [x]  Using Jupyter Notebook
 - [x]  Run all required imports